 A very useful tool that you should check out is the Suggestions section - it can help you create new Q&As quickly:

-The suggestions listed will display the question, the detected intent, and available actions for you to take.
-Some questions may get suggested pre-filled answers, based on what Lyro was able to find in previous conversations between visitors and agents (you can see more about this feature in this section of the article).
+Some questions may get suggested pre-filled answers, based on what Lyro was able to find in previous conversations between visitors and agents (you can see more about this feature in this section of the article):

 In the panel that appears, you will be able to modify the suggestion and see other details - like the source, detected intent, creation date, and a link to the specific Lyro conversation where the suggestion came from: